A compact LIL for martingales in $2$-smooth Banach spaces with applications: Proof of the results for Banach-valued martingales

-It remains to deal with $\bigcup_{r\ge R} E_r$.
-We need the following lemma from Dedecker-Gou\" ezel-Merlev\`ede \cite[Proposition A.1]{DGM}, whose proof follows from Pinelis \cite[Theorem 3.4]{Pinelis}.
-The proof in \cite{DGM} is done in the scalar case but it easily extends to $2$-smooth Banach spaces, since Theorem 3.4 in \cite{Pinelis} is proved in that setting.
-A related inequality in the scalar case is stated in Freedman \cite[Theorem 1.6]{Freedman}. \begin{lem} Let $c>0$.
-Let $(\F_j)_{j\ge 0}$ be a non-decreasing filtration and $(d_j)_{j\ge 1}$ a sequence of random variables adapted to $(\F_j)_{j\ge 0}$, such that for every $j\ge 1$, $|d_j|_\X\le c$ a.s. and $\E(d_j|\F_{j-1})=0$ a.s.
-Then, for all $x,y>0$ and all integer $n\ge 1$, we have
+It remains to deal with $\bigcup_{s\ge S} E_s$.
+We need the following lemma from Dedecker, Gou\" ezel and Merlev\`ede \cite{DGM}, Proposition A.1 (see also Merlev\`ede \cite{Merlevede}, Lemma~1), whose proof follows from Pinelis \cite{Pinelis}, Theorem~3.4.
+The proof in \cite{DGM} is done in the scalar case (and in \cite{Merlevede} in the Hilbert case) but it easily extends to $2$-smooth Banach spaces, since Theorem~3.4 in \cite{Pinelis} is proved in that setting.
+A related inequality in the scalar case is stated in Freedman \cite{Freedman}, Theorem~1.6.